Henry Francis Fynn: Life in South Africa

 Fynn quit being a surgeon's apprentice in 1818 and decided to join his family in Cape Colony.
-After working several jobs, Fynn ventured to Grahmstown, where he eventually was hired as supercargo aboard Henry Nourse's trading vessel Jane.
+After working several jobs, Fynn ventured to Grahamstown, where he eventually was hired as supercargo aboard Henry Nourse's trading vessel Jane.
 Late in 1823, Francis George Farewell agreed to include Fynn in a trading venture to the Bay of Natal using the sloop Julia.

 By July 1824, Fynn was part of the trading post at Port Natal.
-During his time at Port Natal, Fynn amassed a group of his own followers, which became known as the iziNikumbi (locusts).
+During his time at Port Natal, Fynn amassed a group of his own followers, who became known as the iziNikumbi (locusts).
+He was noted for wearing a blanket and a crownless straw hat after his European clothing had worn out.
 By 1832, however, he was back in the Cape Colony.
 He did not return to Natal until 1852, where he worked as a resident magistrate.

 Personal life

 During his time at Port Natal, Fynn took four African wives, with whom he had twelve children.
 His great wife was the Zulu princess Mavundlase.
 She is said to have succeeded to his chieftaincy upon his death.
 Fynn's son by a junior wife, also named Henry Francis Fynn, attended St. Andrew's College, Grahamstown in 1858 and 1859.

 Several years after his return to the Cape, in 1841, he married a European woman, Christina Brown, with whom he had a son, Henry Francis Fynn Junior, in 1846.

 Fynn died in Durban in September, 1861.